lvgl/docs_old/README.md

 ## Overview

 ### Tools
-The documentation is craeted with Sphinx and RTD theme and with the use of several extensions.
+The documentation is created with Sphinx and RTD theme and with the use of several extensions.
 See below.

 ### Branches